 The Registered Title is recognised as proof of the undisputed ownership of the land and is readily accepted by all high street banks and others as security for loans etc. It is also beneficial to prove ownership if there are disputes over the land by a third party.

-It is now normal practice that whenever an Indenture/Facility document is the proof of ownership of lands to be transferred, an application to the Registrar of Titles for first registration may be required.
+It is now normal practice that whenever an Indenture/Facility document is the proof of ownership of lands to be transferred, an application to the Registrar of Titles for first registration is required.

-Though it can be a lengthy process, it formalises the ownership of land in accordance with the Jamaica Registration of Titles Act and results in the purchaser being issued with a Certificate of Title in accordance with the Act..
+Though it can be a lengthy process, it formalises the ownership of land in accordance with the Registration of Titles Act and results in the purchaser being issued with a Certificate of Title under the Act.

 When purchasing real estate in Jamaica one of the first questions to ask is whether a registered title is available.
-Transfer by registered title is straightforward and completion can be expected with a 3 month period.
-See land for sale in St Elizabeth
+Transfer by registered title is straightforward and completion can be expected within 3 months for the most part.

 If no documentation at all is available to prove ownership, while it is not impossible to do, it might be better to find one that does and avoid the complications that will inevitably follow.